-- If a critical incident is experienced relating to water, electricity, or steam, call Facilities Management at 924-1777. - If a critical incident is experienced relating to telephone systems, call the UVA Help Desk at 924-4357. - If a critical incident is experienced relating to computer systems, call the UVA Help Desk at 924-4357.
+- If a critical incident is experienced relating to water, electricity, heating and/or cooling systems, call Facilities Management at 434-924-1777. - If a critical incident is experienced relating to telephone systems, call the UVA Help Desk at 434-924-4357. - If a critical incident is experienced relating to computer systems, call the UVA Help Desk at 434-924-4357.